-As part of the facility site visit on January 11, 2017, AMTECH reviewed the weekly inspection records dated January 4, 2016 through December 27, 2016.
+AMTECH reviewed the weekly inspection records, provided by TEP, dated January 3, 2017 through December 26, 2017.
 Based on the weekly inspection reports, AMTECH observed that the following inspection items have met expectations and no comments/recommendations have been recorded.

 - Run-on, Run-off Controls;

 - Water Retention Structure;

 - Fugitive Dust Controls on Roadways and Landfill;

-- Structural Stability of Landfill; and - No Work Orders were generated from the routine inspections.
+- Structural Stability of Landfill; and

+- No Work Orders were generated from the routine inspections.